Cadaqués

 3. Hello, this is my first trip abroad as a manager in Barcelona.
 The car Robert is talking about was a

-Also in Cadaques, Perret, singer and La Chunga,
+Also in Cadaqués, Perret, the singer, and La Chunga

-dancer, made their debut in front of the GM and later became very great
+, the dancer, made their debut in front of the GMs and later became very famous

 was the birthplace of

-4. Club Med Cadaques?
-A fantastic holiday not far away, cheap, in an exceptional setting!
-A fantastic natural site, magnificent architecture of simplicity and successful integration into its site.
-A contact with wild, harsh, exceptional nature, to be shared with several thousand holidaymakers each year….
+4. Club Med Cadaqués?
+Fantastic holidays close to home, affordable, and in an exceptional setting!
+A stunning natural site, magnificent architecture that blends seamlessly into its surroundings.
+A connection with wild, rugged, and exceptional nature, shared with thousands of holidaymakers each year…

-The natural park that now succeeds it is a desert filled with pebbles, like the entire coast.
-Just for the aesthetics of their perfect integration into the landscape, they could have preserved these small white kasbahs whose magnificently successful layout highlighted this relief!
+The natural park that now replaces it is a desert filled with pebbles, like the rest of the coast.
+If only for the aesthetic appeal of their perfect integration into the landscape, they could have preserved these small white kasbahs, whose beautifully executed layout highlighted the terrain!

-The park does not attract as many visitors as its old kasbahs!
+The park does not attract as many visitors as its ancient casbahs!

-Their aesthetics were exceptional in their soberness, in their harmony with the relief and in their complete respect for local architecture.
+Their aesthetic was exceptional in its simplicity, in its harmony with the landscape, and in its complete respect for local architecture.

-But ultimately, wouldn't the 5,000 annual holidaymakers, deprived of places to live, have moved to this development, as massive as it is ugly, in the wild hills of the village of Cadaques!
+But ultimately, wouldn't the 5,000 annual holidaymakers, deprived of places to live, have simply moved to this massive and ugly development in the wild hills of the village of Cadaques?

-What have we finally gained, and what have we lost, in the suppression of this successful holiday village, which attracted thousands of tourists instead of forcing them to build elsewhere?
+What have we ultimately gained, and what have we lost, in the destruction of this successful holiday village, which attracted thousands of tourists instead of forcing them to build elsewhere?

-The buildings which now surround Cadaques are incredibly ugly, without any harmony with the relief, not even respecting the local architecture, only displaying their bad taste of nouveau riche on holiday, around an old village of character.
+The buildings that now surround Cadaqués are hideously ugly, with no harmony with the landscape, not even respecting the local architecture, displaying only the bad taste of nouveau riche on holiday, around an old village of character.

-And now, for a month of vacation per year and a few weekends, these holiday pavilions artificialize the ground for 500 to 1000 m² per family, instead of 12 m² at Club Med for 2 people who change every 15 days for 4 months per year, i.e. 166 times less artificialization destructive of nature!!
+And now, for one month of vacation per year and a few weekends, these holiday homes artificially develop 500 to 1000 m² of land per family, instead of 12 m² at Club Med for 2 people who change every 15 days for 4 months a year, which is 166 times less destructive development of nature!!

-What is the most destructive tourist construction system for the view and the land?
+Which tourism development system is the most destructive to the landscape and the environment?

-And what is the system that provides the most stable 'small jobs' (those that are so needed), rather than short-term profits for a few, I wonder...
+And which system provides the most stable, low-skilled jobs (the kind we so desperately need), rather than short-term profits for a select few?
+I wonder…

-1. After several seasons in Cadaques as a kitchen go and so many memories and friends, I left there
+1. After several seasons in Cadaqués as a kitchen assistant, and so many memories and friends left there,

-one last visit to my friends, Paco, Maria Angeles, Antonio and so many others whose names escape me but not the faces and the good times spent with them.
+a final visit to my friends: Paco, Maria Angeles, Antonio, and so many others whose names escape me, but not their faces and the good times spent with them.

-My last visit to Cadaques left me with a taste of disappointment deep in my heart.
-Why destroy everything to put so many ugly things there, for profit, but Cadaques lost its wild soul for...?????
+My last visit to Cadaqués left a bitter taste in my heart.
+Why destroy everything to put up so many ugly things, for profit?
+Cadaqués has lost its wild soul for…?

-1. Hello, I was in Cadaqués from January to September 1969 for the refurbishment of the kitchens, the refrigerators, the high-voltage electrical system, etc. The head of the equipment department was the Swiss Rolland FABRE or FAVRE.
-He had brought in another Swiss who also had skills in electricity, Daniel COLLET, who was a diving instructor in Cadaqués.
-In the summer, I have photos and several anecdotes.
+1. Hello, I was in Cadaqués from January to September 1969 for the refurbishment of the kitchens, refrigerators, high-voltage electrical system, etc. The head of the equipment department was the Swiss Rolland Fabre or Favre.
+He had brought in another Swiss man, Daniel Collet, who also had electrical skills.
+Collet was a diving instructor in Cadaqués during the summer.
+I have photos and several anecdotes.

-I went back to see the Cabo CREUZ Lighthouse.
-I remember PACO and his wife MARIA well, as well as JESUS (Rézus), the driver and handyman.
-Lots of good memories of this period before joining Le Manial Palace in CAIRO in EGYPT and many other adventures.
+I went back to see the Cabo Creuz Lighthouse.
+I remember Paco and his wife Maria well, as well as Jesus (Rézus), the driver and handyman.
+Lots of good memories from that time before joining the Manial Palace in Cairo, Egypt, and many other adventures.

 2. I completely agree with you.